Munkyung College

-Mungyeong College, also known as Mun Kyung College, is a private technical college in Mungyeong city, North Gyeongsang province, South Korea.
+Munkyung College, also known as Mun Kyung College, is a private technical college in Mungyeong city, North Gyeongsang province, South Korea.
 It is located in Hogye-myeon, on the outskirts of Jeomchon.
-It was established as Mun Kyung Technical College in 1990, and took on its present name in 1995.
+It was established as Mun Kyung Technical College in 1990, and took on its present English name in 1995.
+It changed its Korean name to "Mungyeong University" in 2011 by government permission.